jeffreykegler/old_kollos/notes/misc/strand.md

 Pairs 1, 3 and 5 are
 "inter-nucleotides" --
-nucleotides that split their base rule at a point between two symbols.
+nucleotides that split their base rule at a point *between* two symbols.
 Pairs 2, 4 and 6 are
 "intra-nucleotides" --
-nucleotides that split their base rule at a point within a single symbol.
+nucleotides that split their base rule at a point *within* a single symbol.

 Every nucleotide has a "base dotted rule".
-(As a reminder,
-a "dotted rule"
-is a BNF rule with one of its positions marked with a dot.)
 Dotted rules which are completions do not have nucleotides.
 For each rule in the pre-strand parse, every non-completion dotted rule,